 Anyone in Belgium who has been the target of discrimination or a witness to it can turn to Unia.
 We will inform you about your rights and to help you look for a solution.
-Unia also mounts campaigns for equal opportunities and against discrimination, formulates recommendations for government authorities and generates tools, publications and statistics.
+Unia also mounts campaigns for equality and against discrimination, formulates recommendations for government authorities and generates tools, publications and statistics.

 What does Unia do?